 Rockabilly at Yoyogi Park – A Crowd-Pleasing Dance Spectacle

-Was it Neil Young, who once said that rock and roll would never die?
-He was right.
-When I visited Yoyogi Park in 2018, it was still very much alive and kicking.
-It might exist in a niche market these days, but it still draws a good crowd.
-Every Sunday afternoon, as long as the weather is good, rockabilly groups at Yoyogi Park put on a great show.
+Was it Neil Young who said that rock and roll would never die?
+He must have been talking about rockabilly at Yoyogi Park.
+When I visited it in 2018, it was still alive and kicking.
+It might exist in a niche market these days, But the Strangers and other groups still draw good crowds at Yoyogi Park.
+Every Sunday afternoon, as long as the weather is good, they put on a great show.
 Best of all, they are great for photos.

 Watching the dancers is an excellent way to pass some time.
-These people, guys and girls, are into the lifestyle.
+These guys and girls are into the lifestyle.
 They have the right jeans, jackets, shoes, hairstyles, and attitude.

 And they still pull a good crowd.
 As the group dances in front of the park entrance, a lot of people walk past them.
 Most stop to have a look and take a few pictures.
 Some move on after they’ve checked the rockabillies out, but a lot stay and enjoy the fun.

-If you are ever free on a Sunday and in the Harajuku area, go and see some rockabilly at Yoyogi Park.
+If you are ever free on a Sunday and in the Harajuku area, pop over to Rockabilly at Yoyogi Park.
 It’s only a short walk from the station and Meiji Shrine.
-Have a look at these guys because rockabilly is still cool.
-Questions and comments can be left below.
+Have a look at these guys and gals are still cool.
+Neil Young would be proud.